History of Detroit: Urban decay

 The average price of homes sold in Detroit in 2012 was $7,500.
 As of January 2013, 47 houses in Detroit were listed for $500 or less, with five properties listed for $1.
 Despite the extremely low price of Detroit properties, most of the properties have been on the market for more than a year as the boarded-up, abandoned houses of the city are seldom attractive to buyers.
 The Detroit News reported that more than half of Detroit property owners did not pay taxes in 2012, at a loss to the city of $131 million (equal to 12% of the city's general fund budget).

 The first comprehensive analysis of the city's tens of thousands of abandoned and dilapidated buildings took place in the spring of 2014.
 It found that around 50,000 of the city's 261,000 structures were abandoned, with over 9,000 structures bearing fire damage.
 It further recommended the demolition of 5,000 of these structures.

 Between 2000 and 2010, Detroit lost a quarter of its population.
 More people left Detroit during this time—237,500—than fled New Orleans after Hurricane Katrina—140,000.
 However, from 2010 to 2018, Detroit saw the biggest growth in racial diversity of any city analyzed by a US news study.
 This is not the racial diversity most other cities experienced.
-Opposite of the white flight most cities experienced where whites fled cities for safer suburbs, Detroit saw an influx of white residents into the downtown and midtown areas.
-The Midtown and downtown areas have increasing population density while African American neighborhoods remain without good access to public services.
-The poverty rate of the city remains several times higher than the national average.
+Opposite of the white flight most cities experienced, where whites fled cities for safer suburbs, Detroit saw an influx of white residents into the downtown and midtown areas.
+The Midtown and downtown areas have increasing population density, while African American neighborhoods remain without good access to public services.
+The city's poverty rate remains several times higher than the national average.